 Making apple vinegar from scraps is what many people mistakenly confuse for apple cider vinegar.
 While apple cider vinegar from scraps is a great way to use up leftovers from other apple preserving endeavors (note that it should never be used for canning), technically it’s not apple cider vinegar.

 In order to make a true apple cider vinegar, you first need to make apple cider, then magic that cider into vinegar.
-The process is longer than what we can go into here, but if you’re still curious, here is how to turn apple cider into vinegar.
+The process is longer than what we can go into here, but if you’re still curious, here is our article which reveals how to make both apple scrap vinegar and true apple cider vinegar.

 15. Apple Wine

 If hard cider isn’t really your thing, have a try at making apple wine.
 It’s quite simple to do.

 It all starts with apple juice, which can be either homemade or store-bought.

 If you’re starting your apple wine from commercially prepared juice, be sure to avoid any bottles that have added preservatives such as sodium benzoate or potassium sorbate.
 They will prevent fermentation.

 With just a gallon of apple juice you can get started today on making your own homemade apple wine.

 16. Apple Shrub

 If you’ve never tried a drinking shrub before, there’s a first time for everything.